jpradov/jpradov.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Started my Master degree in Data Science @EPFL
+Started my Master degree in Data Science @EPFL, with a Minor in Financial Engineering.